rootmarkjoy/Windows-Security/How to create task scheduler on windows server.md

 #### To create a task scheduler for running DISM cleanup in Windows Server, you can follow these steps:

-[b]Open Task Scheduler:[/d] Press Win + R to open the Run dialog, then type taskschd.msc and press Enter.
+Open Task Scheduler: Press Win + R to open the Run dialog, then type taskschd.msc and press Enter.

 Create a New Task: In the Task Scheduler, navigate to the right-hand pane and select "Create Basic Task" or "Create Task" depending on your preference.